AdamWHY2K/Simply_Switch_Steam_Profile_Picture/README.md

                                                   <img src="https://user-images.githubusercontent.com/68286215/130466563-1ad94060-fd62-4c87-ad3b-728858f8dcea.png">

 ## Description
-A program that iterates through pictures in a folder, automatically changing your Steam profile picture every ~40 seconds
+A program that iterates through pictures in a folder, automatically changing your Steam profile picture every ~40 seconds.
+Iteration can be done randomly or linearly, random will choose any image in the folder as long as it isn't the current profile picture, whereas linear allows for—admittedly rather slow—animation.

-Can be used for animation, albeit rather slow animation.
-Steam limits profile picture changes to one every ~40 seconds.

 https://user-images.githubusercontent.com/68286215/159337314-fafd919e-8daa-46e5-a7a7-55ef934d0d88.mp4